 salt and freshly ground pepper

 To prepare the chickpeas: Cover chickpeas with plenty of cold water in a large bowl and leave them to soak overnight.
 The next day, strain the chickpeas, place in cold water and bring to a boil.
-As soon as they start boiling, drain and place them back in the pot and cover them with cold water.
+As soon as they start boiling, drain and place them back in the pot and cover them with water.
 Bring them again to a boil and after 10 minutes reduce the heat and simmer for about 1 hour or more, until tender.
 Drain.

 To make the hummus: Pouré chickpeas in a blender.
 Add lemon, garlic, cayenne pepper and tahini.
 Blend until smooth.
 Taste and adjust seasoning.